-The malware unleashed between January and March 2020 are regarded as part of the most dangerous threats in the crypto world since its inception because this malware is almost undetectable and can even be mine for cryptocurrencies in the background without any suspicion.
+The malware unleashed between January and March 2020 is regarded as part of the most dangerous threats in the crypto world since its inception because this malware is almost undetectable and can even be mined for cryptocurrencies in the background without any suspicion.

 The process is known as cryptojacking.
 To protect yourself against such malware, ensure you choose solutions that use behavioral intelligence for blocking any malware attempts for installation.

 If you have already been exposed to such malware in your devices, use AI-driven counter intrusion tools against them.

 6. About 88% of The Cryptocurrency’s Total Market Value Is Made up Of the First Ten Cryptocurrencies with The Highest Market Cap.

 According to cryptocurrency statistics, the first ten cryptocurrencies with the highest market cap are Bitcoin, Ethereum, Tether, Ripple, Litecoin, Bitcoin Cash, Bitcoin SV, Binance Coin, Tezos, and EOS.

 These ten digital assets make up 88% of the cryptocurrency’s total market value, while the remaining thousands of cryptocurrencies share the remaining 12%.